Skip to content

 Bottom line

 NFL home field advantage is no longer a flat 3 points.
 It varies by stadium type, time of year, travel distance, and matchup.
 Modern markets price somewhere around 1.5–2 points in most spots, with selective spikes to 2.5–3 in cold-weather division games.
 Build a flexible HFA component into your handicapping, treat home dogs as a real situational edge, and stay skeptical of road favorites in division games.
-You can compare model HFA assumptions to live spreads on our NFL picks page.
+Pair this with the NFL injury line-move guide, then iterate your full HFA-aware spread model in the Workshop against live closing lines.

 Bet responsibly — set limits, never chase losses.